this-isnt-me/ogPypeline/docs/source/productioncon.rst

 ------------
 The moment_of_section(value, units) function converts between different Section Modulus - Moment of Section units.
 The input units are as per the list below

    #.
-Centimeter to the Power of 4 : 'cm4'
+Centimetre to the Power of 4 : 'cm4'
    #.
 Foot to the Power of 4 : 'ft4'
    #.
 Inch to the Power of 4 : 'in4'
    #.
 Meter to the Power of 4 : 'm4'